telerik/reporting-docs/knowledge-base/adding-external-data-provider-to-dotnet-standalone-designer.md

 ---
-title: Adding External Data Provider to .NET Standalone Designer
+title: Adding External Data Provider to .NET 6 Standalone Designer
-description: Explains how to additional data provider to the Standalone designer that targets .NET
+description: Explains how to add an additional data provider to the Standalone designer that targets .NET 6.0
 type: how-to
-page_title: How to add External Data Provider to the Standalone Designer Targeting .NET
+page_title: How to add External Data Provider to the Standalone Designer Targeting .NET 6.0
 slug: adding-external-data-provider-to-dotnet-standalone-designer
 position:
 tags: standalonde designer, .net, .net6